gildahl/arcadeVFE/README.md

 ### Always voice notify
 If you have configured voice notification phrases for your actions, then this switch can control when these are heard.
 This checkbox has three states.
 When checked (the default), the voice will be heard every time a game referenced in the action table is run.
 When unchecked, voice notification is effectively turned off.
 Finally, if the checkbox is configured with the minus sign (-), then voice notification will only occur if an action was actually executed (see the **Note 2** in the [ROM Monitor](#ROM-Monitor) section above).

-### Beep on action
-This option will sound a beep whenever a command action happens.
-This can be useful as a debugging tool by asserting profile changes independent of the voice option.

 ### Run RawAccel
 **RawAccel** is a utility that can be found on GitHub at `https://github.com/RawAccelOfficial/rawaccel`.
 This software may be needed to tune some trackballs to have additional sensitivity.
 For example, I need it to make my **Ultimarc U-Trak** trackball work correctly in **Arcade Time Capsule**.
 To integrate **RawAccel** with **arcadeVFE**, simply install it anywhere you like on your PC, then find the `plugins.ini` file located in the `\Config` subfolder of **arcadeVFE**, load it in an text editor like **Notepad**, and then add the path to your RawAccel folder to the `Path=` line in the `[RawAccel]` section.
 For example: